 It is worth considering whether you may have actually created the IP entirely on your own.
 You may have collaborated with groups e.g. Supervisors/Technicians during the process.
 You may not have the expertise/resources to protect the IP or the know how to commercialise the IP.
-The Institute would use their expertise and resources to protect and exploit the IP.
-You should look on the Institute as a valuable resource to offer you support and protection.
+The university would use their expertise and resources to protect and exploit the IP.
+You should look on the university as a valuable resource to offer you support and protection.

 If the IP is exclusively owned by Staff or Student they can subject to written agreement engage with the Technology Transfer Office to protect and commercialise their IP.
-The Institute would expect to participate in the commercial benefits, if any arise.
+The university would expect to participate in the commercial benefits, if any arise.